LATAM Airlines suspends Argentina operations, blaming COVID-19 and government

 Airlines around the world are reeling from the coronavirus pandemic but especially so in Latin America, where governments have been reluctant to offer state aid to carriers while also imposing tougher travel bans than in other regions.

-LATAM’s top rival, Colombia’s Avianca Holdings (AVT_p.CN), has also filed for bankruptcy protection and liquidated its subsidiary in Peru.
+LATAM’s top rival, Colombia’s Avianca Holdings AVT_p.CN, has also filed for bankruptcy protection and liquidated its subsidiary in Peru.

 Argentina’s market is dominated by state-owned airline Aerolineas Argentinas.
 LATAM was the No. 2 player in the country, followed by ultra low-cost rivals Flybondi and JetSMART, which have made significant inroads in recent years.